Featured Story, Part Two of a Three-part Series

 Maui resident Kurt Butler says his younger brother Kris was "a playboy type" in high school, "very popular with the girls."

-After high school, Kris began classes at U.H.
+After high school, Kris Butler began classes at U.H.
 Manoa.
-He became deeply involved in the late-'60s psychedelic counterculture scene in Honolulu, heavily using LSD (as documented in his 1970 booklet, Sai Speaks).
+He became deeply involved in the late-'60s psychedelic counterculture scene in Honolulu, heavily exploring hallucinogenic drugs (as documented in his 1970 booklet, Sai Speaks).
 He also explored yoga and meditation for a few years before he dropped out of college, started going by Sai Young, and declared himself a guru in his early 20s.

-Kurt and Kris Butler have long been estranged, and Kurt says they are “philosophical polar opposites.”
-Kurt told Meanwhile in Hawai'i that he believs Kris rebelled against their non-religious, communist-minded father by embracing religious fundamentalism and right-wing politics.
-Kurt said he disagrees with his brother’s portrayal of himself as a guru, and he expressed concern for his brother’s followers.
+Kurt and Kris Butler have long been estranged, and Kurt says they are "philosophical polar opposites."
+Kurt said in an interview with Meanwhile in Hawai'i that he believes Kris rebelled against their non-religious, communist-minded father by embracing religious fundamentalism and right-wing politics.
+Kurt said he disagrees with his brother's portrayal of himself as a guru, and he expressed concern for his brother's followers.

 "He is indoctrinating his followers into a life of know-nothingism and ignorance, while giving them the delusion that they know everything that really matters," Kurt Butler said of his brother.

 Kurt also said his "biggest beef" with Kris - back when they still communicated - was Kris’s staunch anti-science stance.